Athena (1954 film): Plot

-That night when Adam goes to the house, he meets the meditating Grandma Salome, Minerva and Athena's 5 other beautiful, singing and dancing sisters: Niobe, Aphrodite, Calliope, Medea and Ceres.
-He also meets the bodybuilders that the girls' grandfather (Louis Calhern) has been training for the Mr. Universe competition, Ed Perkins and Bill Nichols.
+That night Adam drives to Athena’s house.
+There he meets the meditating Grandma Salome (Evelyn Varden), Minerva and Athena's 5 other beautiful, singing and dancing sisters: Niobe, Aphrodite, Calliope, Medea and Ceres.
+He also meets the bodybuilders that the girls' grandfather Ulysses Mulvain (Louis Calhern) has been training for the Mr. Universe competition including Ed Perkins (Steve Reeves) and Bill Nichols (Richard DuBois).
+He is surprised to see Johnny under Grandpa’s tutelage.